chasefarmer2808/SSDC/README.md

 # SSDC

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.2, and is being served [here](http://ssdc-website.herokuapp.com/).

 ## Environment Setup